-Math 163 presents college algebra, matrices, and algebraic, exponential, and logarithmic functions.
+This course presents college algebra, matrices, algebraic, exponential and logarithmic functions, conic sections, and Trigonometric functions.

 D. INSTRUCTIONAL PROCEDURES

 Testing: Tests must be taken in the DE Testing Center in Martin Hall, at the NRV Mall Site, or through an approved proctor if you live outside the region or have a documented disability.
 Please take the tests on or before the scheduled dates to remain on track for successful completion of this course.
 Refer to the Testing Information folder in Blackboard for more information about on and off campus testing.